Docker ID accounts

-Your free Docker ID grants you access to Docker services such as the Docker Store, Docker Cloud, Docker Hub repositories, and some beta programs.
-Your Docker ID becomes repository namespace used by hosted services such as Docker Hub and Docker Cloud.
+Your free Docker ID grants you access to Docker Hub repositories and some beta programs.
 All you need is an email address.

 Register for a Docker ID

-Your Docker ID becomes your user namespace for hosted Docker services, and becomes your username on the Docker Forums.
+Your Docker ID becomes your user namespace for hosted Docker services, and becomes your username on the Docker forums.
+To create a new Docker ID:

 Enter a username that will become your Docker ID.